History of the European Union (1993–2004): Economic and Monetary Union

 On 1 January 1994, the second stage of the EMU began under the Maastricht Treaty with the establishment of the European Monetary Institute.
 On 16 December 1995, the date for the introduction of the euro was set as 1 January 1999.

 On 14 October 1996 the Finnish mark entered the ERM and the Italian lira re-entered the ERM on 25 November.
 The Greek drachma entered the ERM on 16 January 1998, too late for the 3 May 1998 council meeting where 11 members (the 15, minus Sweden, Denmark, Greece and the United Kingdom) would adopt the euro in 1999.
 On 1 June the European Central Bank was established.
 Final meetings are held in December with irrevocable conversion rates being set on 31 December, becoming a live currency as planned the following day.

 2000 saw the Commission recommending Greece joining the eurozone, which it did at the start of 2001.
 However, both Denmark and Sweden rejected the currency in referendums held on 28 September 2000 and 14 September 2003, respectively.
 On 1 January 2002, the physical euro currency came into circulation in the 12 eurozone states, and became the sole legal currency of 12 eurozone states (Greece included) on 28 February.

 Enlargement

-On 30 March 1994, accession negotiations concluded with Austria, Sweden, Finland and Norway.
+On 30 March 1994, accession negotiations concluded with Austria, Finland, Sweden and Norway.
 Sweden and Finland had applied since the fall of the Iron Curtain; allowing them, as Cold War-neutral countries, to now align themselves with the Union.
 Their accession treaties were signed on 25 June of that month.
 Each country held referendums on entry resulting on entry for all except Norway (its second failed referendum);